 Option B: API key

 If your environment requires it, you can authenticate using an API key via an HTTP header (X-API-Key).
+Use this when your client can't complete an OAuth flow, or when you need a fixed credential for a shared/automated setup.

 Phase 2: Set up lemlist MCP with OAuth

-claude_desktop_config.json.Add the following MCP server configuration:
+Enter the remote MCP server URL:

-Select your lemlist team/workspace and approve access.
+Click Connect and complete the browser consent flow: select your lemlist team/workspace and approve access.

 Claude Code (OAuth)